DAP2022/DataScienceTrainingCurriculum/programming/pythonii/assignments/problem_set1.md

 Use the following test case for your code: "ATGAAATTTTGA"

 B. Use the provided dictionary to translate it into amino acids.
 Note: this is a question that is recycled from an earlier module but asks you to bundle your code solution (that has if/elif/else conditions) into a function format that will work with any sequence.

-Using a for loop turn the following sequence (it can be hard-coded into your cell) into a list of codons:  5’- ATCGATCGATCGATCGACTGACTAATCATAGCTATGCATGCTACTCGATCGATCGATCGATCGATCGATCGATCGATCGATCATGCTAACATCGATCGATATCGATGCATCGACTAGTACTAT-3'.
+AS part of your solution, you should use a for loop turn the following sequence (it can be hard-coded into your cell) into a list of codons:  5’- ATCGATCGATCGATCGACTGACTAATCATAGCTATGCATGCTACTCGATCGATCGATCGATCGATCGATCGATCGATCGATCATGCTAACATCGATCGATATCGATGCATCGACTAGTACTAT-3'.
 You should end up with a list that prints ["ATC","GAT", etc].